nathy-dev/nathy.dev/README.md

 # nathy.dev

-A small react app to tell people about me
+a little site for people to learn about nathy (me)

 ### Tools used

-React, vite, tailwind,
+react, vite, tailwind